vamsi8106/SCENE-TEXT-RECOGNITION/README.md

 # SCENE-TEXT-RECOGNITION
+##Optical Character Recognition
 Finding Text In the Scene Images
-OCR (Optical Character Recognition): In other words, OCR systems transform a two-dimensional image of text, that could contain machine printed or handwritten text from its image representation into machine-readable text.
-OCR as a process generally consists of several sub-processes to perform as accurately as possible.
-The subprocesses are:
+In other words, OCR software converts a two-dimensional image of text—which could be handwritten or machine printed—into language that a computer can understand.
+To accomplish OCR as a procedure as accurately as feasible, it typically consists of multiple sub-processes.
+The subsequent steps are:

-Preprocessing of the Image
+1.Preprocessing of the Image
-Text Localization
+2.Text Localization
-Character Segmentation
+3.Character Segmentation
-Character Recognition
+4.Character Recognition
-Post Processing
+5.Post Processing